haraldkubota/tailscale-tf/README.md

 sudo ip route add 10.8.0.0/16 via 192.168.4.39
 ```

+If you have IP routing protocols running at home, you do not need this.

+## Routing in your AWS subnets

-The routing on the AWS side is handled via its routing tables which are set via TF.
+The routing on the AWS subnets is handled via its routing tables which are set via TF.
+Note that in my example, only the first private subnet gets to know the route how to reach home.

 ## It works!